BobbyRaduloff/CouncilTrack/CONTRIBUTING.md

 Create a pull request and write a good description of what you added.

+Don't forget to go bck to master after you are done:

+ `git checkout master`

 Merging the PR to master and fixing any conflicts will be done by the maintainer.